Difference Between Joint Product and By Product

 Raw materials are the main products of the Joint production process.

 These Joint products are intentionally created as they are valuable and have their individual usage.
-The resultant products need to be manufactured further for making them useful.
+The resultant products need to be manufactured further to make them useful.
 They are polished, cleaned, and processed in further manufacturing steps.

 Joint products can be two or more.
 These products have their individual separation point, after which they cannot be processed further.
 And they all need simultaneous standard processing.